MartinVald2170/CSS_effect_practice/README.md

 #
 ## I try to have fun and keep myself entertained so you'll probably see things I enjoy like anime or video games

+## Time taken to learn each effect:<br> Animated Social Panel - 2.5 hrs <br> Hover - 3hrs
+#

-# Also please follow me on twitter @PandaOwatch
+# Also please follow me on twitter @PandaOwatch.
+Thank you